 The team introduced a simple but comprehensive mechanistic approach that uses thermodynamics and biochemical kinetics to link reaction rates, Michaelis-Menten constants, biomass yields, mortality rates, and temperature for soil microbes.

-Accurate prediction of microbially-mediated reaction rates is critical for soil biogeochemical models.
-Our approach uses thermodynamics and biochemical kinetics to link the dominant controlling factors on these rates, including their temperature dependencies.
+Accurate prediction of microbially mediated reaction rates is critical for soil biogeochemical models.
+The team's approach uses thermodynamics and biochemical kinetics to link the dominant controlling factors on these rates, including their temperature dependencies.

 William J. Riley

 This research was supported by the Office of Biological and Environmental Research, within the U.S. Department of Energy Office of Science, under contract no. DE-AC02- 05CH11231 as part of the Lawrence Berkeley National Laboratory's Terrestrial Ecosystem Science Scientific Focus Area (SFA) project.

 Maggi, F.M., F.H.M.
 Tang, and W.J.
 Riley.
 "The thermokinetic link between substrate, enzyme and microbial dynamics in Michaeli-Menten-Monod kinetics."
 International Journal of Chemical Kinetics 50(5), 343–356 (2018).
 [DOI:10.1002/kin.21163]

 SC-33.1 Earth and Environmental Sciences Division, BER

 BER supports basic research and scientific user facilities to advance DOE missions in energy and environment.
 More about BER

 Molecular Connections from Plants to Fungi to Ants

 Lipids transfer energy and serve as an inter-kingdom communication tool in leaf-cutter ants&rsqu [more...]